suffolklibraries/sljekyll/elibrary/zinio/index.md

 </div>

 RBdigital allows you to download PDF files of magazines for an unlimited time.
 This service is available through a web browser such as Chrome, Firefox, Opera, Safari or Internet Explorer.
-An app called RBdigital is also available for iOS, Android and Kindle.
+An app called RBdigital is available for Android and a read-only app called Zinio for Libraries is available for iOS and Amazon Kindle Fire.

 ## Setting up your device to download digital magazines with RBdigital